Boris Johnson meets with lawmakers in Capitol

 Former British Prime Minister Boris Johnson met with Republican leadership and key players on Capitol Hill on Tuesday, lobbying to maintain support of Ukraine in its fight against Russia.

-Johnson met with Senate Minority Leader Mitch McConnell (R-Ky.) and Rep. Jim Banks (R-Ind.), and is slated to speak to the Republican Study Committee on Wednesday.
-Johnson is making the rounds to Republican lawmakers as GOP support for the level of U.S. funding of Ukraine has started to falter.
+Johnson met with Senate Minority Leader Mitch McConnell (R-Ky.) and Rep. Jim Banks (R-Ind.) and is slated to speak to the Republican Study Committee on Wednesday.
+Johnson is making the rounds to Republican lawmakers as GOP support for the level of U.S. funding to Ukraine has started to falter.

 Johnson was a strong supporter of Ukraine while he was prime minister and strengthened the ties between the warring state and Britain.
 He stepped down as prime minister in September following a string of scandals.